 - Get Cocky* by MitchMatchedSocks (EXO, Kai/Sehun, E)

-- this is a wip, but the author’s said that they intend to continue writing it forever with no real ending. this frat au is largely just smut, but it is also HYSTERICAL and WHOLESOME (while also being sexy but also really gross, because frat bros). i mean, this fic basically starts with a size kink prompt and adds in 3 gallons of friendship and best bros and pure idiocy, to wildly entertaining effect. i just… god they’re so fucking dumb. and i love them for that!
+- this is a wip, but the author updates fairly regularly. this frat au is largely just smut, but it is also HYSTERICAL and WHOLESOME (while also being sexy but also really gross, because frat bros). i mean, this fic basically starts with a size kink prompt and adds in 3 gallons of friendship and best bros and pure idiocy, to wildly entertaining effect. it also happens to be a thoughtful and messy exploration of toxic masculinity. i just… god they’re so fucking dumb. and i love them for that!

 And with that… Here’s to 2020!
 I hope it’ll be a good one. 🥂